Code in qmd files

 Insert New Code cell button

-Create a new quarto document (File > New File > Quarto Document) and give it the title “Code in Quarto”.
+Create a new quarto document (File > New File > Quarto Document), give it the title “Code in Quarto” and select Create Empty Document

-Within the code chunk add the two lines:
+Within the code chunk add these two lines:

 library(palmerpenguins)